chainguard-dev/terraform-provider-imagetest/docs/resources/harness_docker.md

 ### Read-Only

 - `id` (String) The unique identifier for the harness.
 This is generated from the inventory seed and harness name.
-- `skipped` (Boolean) Whether or not to skip creating the harness based on runtime inputs and the dependent features within this inventory.

 <a id="nestedatt--inventory"></a>
 ### Nested Schema for `inventory`